dhirajdalvi79/Insta360/README.md

 - Send post in chat
 - save post

-I have used Google's firestore firebase for backend, as cloud functions comes under the paid tier so I used firebase only for data storage and all the processing of data are done in flutter side code.
+I have used Google's firestore firebase for backend, as cloud functions comes under the paid plan so I used firebase only for data storage and all the processing of data are done in flutter side code.

 Following are screen recordings of the app: